The death of operational risk?

-Recent reports on the death of operational risk are greatly exaggerated.
+Recent reports on the 'death of operational risk' are greatly exaggerated.
 Not only did operational risk exist before Basel II, but it will continue to exist after Basel III.
-In a recent study, leading CROs were unanimous in agreeing that operational risk is both “important” and “increasing”.
+In a recent study, leading chief risk officers (CROs) were unanimous in agreeing that operational risk is both “important” and “increasing”.

 The regulatory focus on operational risk provided a much-needed impetus for financial services institutions to invest in their frameworks and for the discipline to develop.
 Progress was undoubtedly accelerated following Basel II.
 A lot of extremely valuable work was done by simply collecting and categorising event data.
 For the first-time informed views on levels of actual operational risk loss could be given.

 However, by design the AMA was holistic.
 Operational risk was broadly defined, supported by an event driven taxonomy, and targeted an extreme outcome, sufficient to cover a 1/1000-year loss.
 For these reasons, and with hindsight, it was always going to be disconnected from the actual day to day management of specific risks, and to a very large extent it forced a focus onto risk measurement at the expense of risk management.

 The widely criticised variability in Risk Weighted Asset calculations and outcomes that AMA frameworks produced were a natural consequence of broad regulatory guidelines, diverse supervisory interpretation and excessive extrapolation.

 The new standardised approach

 The new standardised approach is an attempt to simplify the capital calculation.
 Since its first publication many have argued the need for more not less operational risk measurement.
 We agree.
 Risk measurement and capital modelling address different problems, and a new Standardised Approach does not mean banks, and insurers, want to stop understanding their risks.